 Diatoms collected in the Pacific Ocean and photographed under a microscope.
 Image credit: Karie Holtermann.

-Diatom algae photosynthesize carbon dioxide playing critical roles in the viability of the marine food chain and in climate change.
+Diatom algae photosynthesize carbon dioxide, playing a critical role in the viability of the marine food chain and in climate change.
 With NSF support, the Baliga Lab is developing a stress test to measure and predict the ability of diatoms to persist – to be ecologically resilient – as oceans become warmer and more acidic over the next century.

 View of coral bleaching underwater.
-Image credit: Line Bay at the Australian Institute for Marine Science.
+Image credit: Dr. Line Bay, Australian Institute of Marine Science.

 Recolored figure from the Nature paper, “Origin of biogeographically distinct ecotypes during laboratory evolution.”